BSL-Game-Group/BSL-game/README.md

   ```

 ### Backend
-- Move to Backend folder
+- Move to the Backend folder
 - Run in terminal:
   ```bash
   npm install